bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 * **Suffix Part-2: Suffixes for qMRI maps**
 ***

-**Function:** Denotes the parameter contained within a single file of a quantitative map.
+**Function:** Denotes the parameter contained within an individual file of a quantitative parametric image.
+Changes to the specification is REQUIRED to expand or to modify following table.

 | Name                                                   | _suffix   | _suffix type | Description                                                                                                                                                                                                                                                                          |
 |--------------------------------------------------------|-----------|--------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|